josephsurin/su-downloader3/README.md

 A paused download is considered active.
 Thus, if the download is paused, i.e. `stop` is `false`, then new downloads will not be automatically started if the max concurrency limit is already reached.
 If the download is stopped, i.e. `stop` is `true`, then the next queued download will start (given that `autoStart` is set to true).
-`false` is returned if the provided key does not match any download tasks, or if the download is not currently downloading.

-### SuDScheduler.killDownload(key) => undefined
+### SuDScheduler.killDownload(key) => boolean
 Stops a download (if active) and removes associated `.sud` and `.PARTIAL` files, OR, removes a queued download task from queue.
+Returns false if a download task with the provided key doesn't exist, or true otherwise.

 | Param | Type | Default | Description |
 | --- | :---: | :---: | --- |